robjcordes/nexnewwp/wp-content/plugins/vimeography/readme.txt

 * Easily insert galleries on a page, post or template with the gallery helper or shortcode
 * Set a featured video to appear as the first video in your gallery
 * Change your gallery's appearance with custom themes
+* Control the gallery width using pixels or percentages
 * Built-in caching for quick page loads
 * Create unlimited galleries